-Why do ears itch?
 An itchy ear may be caused by a fungus or allergy, but more often from chronic dermatitis (skin inflammation) of the ear canal.
-Otolaryngologists also treat allergies, and they can often prescribe an eardrop, cream, or ointment to treat the problem.
+Otolaryngologists also treat allergies, and they can often prescribe an eardrop, cream or ointment to treat the problem.

 - A dry ear is unlikely to become infected, so it is important to keep the ears free of moisture during swimming or bathing.

 - Use a dry towel or hair dryer to dry your ears.